Demographics of Alaska: Religion

 Alaska's relatively large Orthodox Christian population is notable.
 The large Eastern Orthodox population (with 49 parishes and up to 50,000 followers) stems from early Russian colonization of the Americas (which centered on Alaska), and from missionary work among Alaska Natives.
-In 1795 the first Russian Orthodox church was built in Kodiak.
+In 1794 the first Russian Orthodox church was built in Kodiak by monks who had arrived from the Valaam Monastery.
 Intermarriage with Alaskan Natives helped Russian immigrants integrate into Alaskan societies.
 As a result, a number of Russian Orthodox parishes gradually became established in Alaska.
 As of 2021 many are affiliated with the Orthodox Church in America, while others are members of the Russian Orthodox Church Outside Russia.

 The first Sitka Lutheran Church was built for Finnish people in New Archangel (present-day Sitka) in 1843.

 Alaska has the largest Quaker population (by percentage) of any U.S. state.

 As of 1994, 3,060 Jews lived in Alaska.
 The number of Jehovah's Witnesses stands at a little less than 2,400.
 Estimates for the number of Alaskan Muslims range from 1,000 to 5,000.